djhemath/hemath.dev/content/blog/designers-should-test-UI-not-the-QA-team.md

 This cycle goes until both the design doc and the UI built by developers matches.

-But when it goes to production, designers tend to realise that they should’ve used a dropdown instead of radio buttons.
+But when it goes to production, designers tend to realise that they should've used a dropdown instead of radio buttons.
 What now?
 Repeat above steps.

 Do you see, nobody except designers know the reason behind every element in the screen.